 You Are Not Alone in Addiction

-Working as an interventionist, I have had many conversations with family members who are concerned about their loved one using drugs or alcohol, and I hear about how it affects not only that individual, but the whole family system.
+Working as an interventionist, I have had many conversations with family members who are concerned about their loved one.
+I hear about how it affects not only that individual, but the whole family system.
 Often times, family members feel that they are alone, scared, and do not know what to do.
 They feel that they have tried on their own and cannot seem to help their loved one.
-I am writing this to tell you that even though it may seem that you are alone and it looks like no other families are going through what you are going through, that is an illusion.
+I am writing this to tell you that it may seem that you are alone, but that is an illusion.
 You are not alone, and we at Compassionate Interventions are here to help you.
-I have seen, time and time again, families not only get their loved one into treatment and into recovery, but I have seen whole family systems changed for the better.
+I have seen, time and time again, whole family systems change for the better.

 Through the process of an intervention, often times the initial concern is getting their loved one out of the current situation they are in, and into somewhere safe, like a residential treatment facility.
 Over time, however, the focus shifts to help all members of the family find the resources they need to work on themselves as well.
 A family system becomes healthy when everyone does the work on themselves to be able to come together again as a family, address unresolved issues, and grow together.